 What is Vendor Management?

-In IT, vendor management encompasses:
+In IT, vendor management covers:

-• SaaS providers (Salesforce, ServiceNow, Workday, Slack)
+• SaaS providers — Salesforce, ServiceNow, Workday, Slack, and hundreds more

-• Hardware suppliers (Dell, HP, Lenovo, Apple)
+• Hardware suppliers — Dell, HP, Lenovo, Apple, and category-specific vendors

 • What are our contract terms, obligations, and renewal dates?